No mystery to Supreme Court nominee Kavanaugh’s gun views

 The Supreme Court has basically stayed away from major guns cases since its rulings in 2008 and 2010 declared a right to have a gun, at least in the home for the purpose of self-defense.

-Gun rights advocates believe Kavanaugh interprets the Second Amendment right to bear arms more broadly than does Kennedy.
+Gun rights advocates believe Kavanaugh interprets the Second Amendment right to bear arms more broadly than does Anthony Kennedy, the justice he would replace.
 As a first step, some legal experts expect Kavanaugh would be more likely to vote for the court to hear a case that could expand the right to gun ownership or curtail a gun control law.

 “Kennedy tended to be all over the map” on the Second Amendment, Pratt said.